 - Current / future site users.

 - Neighbouring site users and surrounding areas.

 - Surface waters.

 - Groundwater in bedrock.

+- Sensitive land uses

 Please note that construction workers have not been identified in the conceptual model as receptors because risks are considered to be managed through health and safety procedures as required in the Safety, Health and Welfare at Work (Construction) Regulations 2013.